frush86/session-notebook/html/html.md

-this is the first thin we learned to code. it is the frame of you website and you create the basic outline.
+this is the first thing we learned to code. it is the frame of you website and you create the basic outline. its pretty cool!